Ambiki/ambiki-packages/custom-elements/auto-complete-element/README.md

 attribute of an `option` item.

 You can also use the `value` attribute to set the initially selected options either by inlining or via `JavaScript`.
-Here's how you can do it with `JavaScript`,
+Here's how you can do it with `JavaScript`:

 ```js
 const autocomplete = document.querySelector('auto-complete');